Research Interests and Publications

 Dr. Mayr's primary research focus is on the relationship between memory, attention, and cognitive control, both from a general and a developmental/life-span perspective.
 His research methods include behavioral experiments, eye-tracking, and EEG or fMRI neuroimaging.
 As a secondary focus he also examines complex, social decision processes (e.g., whether or not to enter a competition or to give money to a charity).

-Dr. Mayr is interested in accepting new master's students for Fall 2018.
+Dr. Mayr is accepting new graduate students for Fall 2020.

 Hubbard, J., Harbaugh, W.T., Srivastava, S., Degras, D., & Mayr, U. (2016).
 A general benevolence dimension that links neural, psychological, economic, and life-span data on altruistic tendencies.
 Journal of Experimental Psychology: General, 145(10), 1351.